how do I get my angelfish to breed?

 Angelfish pairs can spawn every 7 to 10 days if the eggs are removed.
 You would only do this if you want your breeding pair to produce eggs faster.

-Angelfish will not lay a new nest of eggs if they have access to their previous clutch.
-If you choose to leave the eggs until hatching, new spawn will be produced once the fry have become juveniles.
+Angelfish will not lay a new nest of eggs if they can access their previous clutch.
+If you leave the eggs until hatching, a new spawn will be produced once the fry has become juvenile.

 • Egg laying and fertilization occur in a matter of 3-6 hours.